Diocese of Alexandria in Louisiana: Statistics

-The Diocese of Alexandria in Louisiana has a total area of 27,810 km^{2}.
-It covers the following civil parishes: Avoyelles, Rapides, Vernon, Natchitoches, Winn, Caldwell, Madison, Franklin, Tensas, Concordia, Catahoula, LaSalle, and Grant.
+The Diocese of Alexandria in Louisiana covers 27,810 km^{2}.
+It includes the following civil parishes: Avoyelles, Rapides, Vernon, Natchitoches, Winn, Caldwell, Madison, Franklin, Tensas, Concordia, Catahoula, LaSalle, and Grant.

 As of 2023, the diocese had a Catholic population of 37,816 in 50 parishes and 21 missions.
-It had 65 diocesan priests, 13 extern priests and four religious priests.
+It was served by 65 diocesan priests, 13 extern priests and four religious priests.
 The diocese also had 31 permanent deacons and 17 nuns.

 History

 1700 to 1800

-Antonio Margil was the first Catholic priest in what is today the Diocese of Alexandria in Louisiana.
-At the time, all of Louisiana was part of New Spain, a colony of the Spanish Empire.
+The Spanish Franciscan Antonio Margil was the first Catholic priest in what is today the Diocese of Alexandria in Louisiana.
+At the time, all of Louisiana was part of New France a colony of France.
 In 1717, Margil made contact with Adayes Native Americans living near Spanish Lake in what is now Sabine Parish.
 He founded the mission of San Miguel de Linares.
 Leaving the priest Gusman in charge of the mission, Margil journeyed on foot to Natchitoches to minister to the French Catholics there, then returned to Texas.

 In 1718, during a brief war with Spain, French soldiers plundered the Adayes mission, scaring off the congregants.
 When Margil returned in 1721, he persuaded the Adayes people to return to the mission.
 They rebuilt the church, dedicating it to Our Lady of the Pillar.
 Franciscan priests operated the Adayes mission after that.
 By 1725, there were 50 Catholic families living in Natchitoches.
 French Catholics established a mission near Natchitoches around 1782.

+With the end of the Seven Years War with the Treaty of Paris in 1763, France surrendered all of its colonies in North America.
+Spain received Louisiana, along with a vast stretch of the North American continent.
 The Vatican in 1793 established the Diocese of Louisiana and the Floridas, covering a large sections of land in the American South.